 Best Practice Guidance on the Validation of Planning Applications (March 2005) – ODPM)

 Validation of Planning Applications (July 2006 – DCLG).

-The intention of such checklists is to assist in the achievement of good standards in service delivery whilst providing both the local authority and applicants with certainty as to the extent and nature of information that will be required to accompany applications in order to render them valid.
+The intention is to assist in the achievement of good standards in service delivery whilst providing both the local authority and applicants with certainty as to the extent and nature of information that will be required to accompany applications in order to render them valid.

 The checklist is effective in relation to applications received on or after 6th April 2008.

 If an application is submitted without the detailed requisite information the Local Planning Authority is entitled to declare the application ‘invalid’ and will not register or process it until the information is received in the event of an ‘invalid’ application being submitted, no right of appeal on the grounds of non – determination will exist.

 The validation checklist is one element of a larger programme of improvement and service delivery.

 We provide and encourage a pre-application advice service which for larger applications is project managed.